JCWoodworker/NestJS_Mega_Backend/README.md

 * [Configurations](#configurations)
 * [CORS](#cors)

 ## This README is a work in progress, and is more of a notebook for me while I build this API

-* Please be patient while I construct a proper readme
+* Please be patient while I construct a more detailed README
+* Each subapp has their own README

 ## Current Features